ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed size of custom toolbar icons.
 * (sbormann) Added DISCHARGE to Battery.
 * (sbormann) Fixed Favorites not working in map-widget with instance-number.
-* (sbormann) Enhance JSON-Table to work with alexa-shoppinglist-adapter.
+* (sbormann) Enhanced JSON-Table to work with alexa-shoppinglist-adapter.
 * (sbormann) Added badges to toolbar.
 * (sbormann) Enhanced handling of images in BACKGROUND_HTML.
 * (sbormann) Added option to protect instance by passphrase.
 * (sbormann) Added option to set value of LOCK_OPEN for doors with lock.
 * (sbormann) Linking color to GLOW or BACKGROUND_COLOR now works when using ALTERNATIVE_COLORSPACE.
 * (sbormann) Added URL-Parameter &language=xx.
+* (sbormann) Added option to center headers and subheaders.
+* (sbormann) Enhanced FLOT-Chart-Widget to display more Datapoints.
+* (sbormann) Fixed timestamp in JSON-Table-Widget.
+* (dirkhe) Fixed and enhanced step attribute.
+* (sbormann) Moved options caption for STATE and caption for LEVEL into section STATE, LEVEL and TIMESTAMP.
+* (sbormann) Added option to set favorite values for LEVEL.
+* (sbormann) You can now click on linked devices.
+* (sbormann) Prevented back-swiping for safari.
+* (sbormann) Updated some dependencies.

 ### 2.0.1 (2022-03-09)
 * (sbormann) Fixed json-table sorting order.